mehatabpathan/inventory-system/README.md

 ## Libraries and Technologies Used

+- #### Languages:

+   - Phyton

-### Python Libraries:
+- ### Python Libraries:

   - [random](https://docs.python.org/3/library/random.html?highlight=random#module-random) - `random.choice` is used to select a random word for the game from a text file.
   - [datetime](https://pypi.org/project/DateTime/): used to get today's date for the leaderboard entry.
   - [gspread](https://pypi.org/project/gspread/): to allow communication with Google Sheets.
   - [requests](https://pypi.org/project/requests): enables data retrieval from APIs.
   - [google.oauth2.service_account](https://google-auth.readthedocs.io/en/stable/index.html):  used to validate credentials and grant access to google service accounts.
   - [pyfiglet](https://pypi.org/project/pyfiglet/0.7/) - for taking ASCII text and rendering it into ASCII art fonts.
   - [colorama](https://pypi.org/project/colorama/) - for adding colour to terminal text.

-### Programs Used
+- ### Programs Used

   - [GitHub](https://github.com/) - used for version control.
   - [Heroku](https://dashboard.heroku.com/apps) -  used to deploy the live project.
   - [Lucidchart](https://lucid.app/documents#/dashboard) -  used to create the game flowchart
   - [PEP8 Online](http://pep8online.com/) - used to validate all the Python code
-- [Grammerly](https://app.grammarly.com/) - used to proof read the README.md

 ### Colour Coding Letters in User Guess